Cosby5/All-My-Stars/README.md

 - [LDAP-RestAPI-Gateway](https://github.com/ziozzang/LDAP-RestAPI-Gateway) - LDAP to RestAPI Gateway Server
 - [mypaas](https://github.com/captnbp/mypaas) - MyPaas is an Ansible playbook for startups or small companies which want to build a modern and fully automated infrastructure.
 - [beets](https://github.com/beetbox/beets) - music library manager and MusicBrainz tagger
+- [paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents
 - [docker-identd](https://github.com/cameronkerrnz/docker-identd) - An ident service that identifies the container for a connection
 - [hostfileupdate](https://github.com/jasonvanzin/hostfileupdate) - Used to quickly update the host file with new entries.
 - [mdm-server](https://github.com/project-imas/mdm-server) - Sample iOS MDM server